arriven/arriven.github.io/content/posts/rust-ci-cache.md

 description = "Deeper dive into different options for caching rust builds on CI and their problems"
 +++

-Even though rust generally has better build times than C++ it still compares poorly to some other languages and CI workflows can take quite some time to run from scratch (i.e. one of the projects I've worked on took 40 minutes to run its' suite on github actions default workers, even though the project is far from being huge).
+Even though rust generally has better build times than C++ it still compares poorly to some other languages and CI workflows can take quite some time to run from scratch (i.e. one of the projects I've worked on took 40 minutes to run its suite on github actions default workers, even though the project is far from being huge).
 Long workflows can reduce iteration speed, especially as teams grow, so generally we want to speed up the CI, and what's a better way to do that than to use a good old cache?
 Well, as it turns out, caching build dependencies and artifacts in rust may be not as straightforward as it seems at the first glance.

 ## General approach